ilyaraz/PCF/README.md

+= Poor Man's PCF =

 A simple implementation of Programming Computable Functions (simply-typed lambda calculus with Y-combinator, natural numbers and booleans) + pairs and lists.
 The example program takes a list of natural numbers and computes the list of corresponding Fibonacci numbers.
+It consists of type checker and evaluator.
+For simplicity, the implementation uses De Bruijn indices instead of real variable names.